Sustainable Finance Framework

 Résumé politique

-The European Union is actively shaping its Sustainable Finance Framework to steer capital towards green initiatives and mitigate environmental risks.
-The European Investment Bank (EIB), through EIB Global, exemplifies this by investing USD 95 million in a green hydrogen fertiliser plant in Paraguay, demonstrating the EU's global commitment to sustainable agriculture and clean energy.
-Simultaneously, institutions like the European Central Bank (ECB) are highlighting the economic imperative of this shift, warning that nature decline poses significant risks and necessitates international cooperation to manage these challenges effectively.
+The European Union is actively solidifying its Sustainable Finance Framework, aiming to channel investments towards environmental goals while mitigating risks.
+The European Investment Bank (EIB), through EIB Global, exemplifies this by investing up to USD 95 million in ATOME’s Villeta Green H₂ Fertiliser Plant in Paraguay, promoting sustainable agriculture and clean energy abroad.
+Concurrently, the European Central Bank (ECB) is sounding the alarm on nature decline, recognizing it as a significant economic threat requiring international cooperation and integration into financial decision-making.

 Retour au digest